glisak/Rhetos-wiki/Filters-and-other-read-methods.md

 Prerequisites:

 * [Entities and relationships](Data-model-and-relationships).
-* Learn how to use the Rhetos Domain Object Model method to [Read the data](Using-the-Domain-Object-Model#reading-the-data).
+* Learn how to use the Rhetos Domain Object Model methods to [Read the data](Using-the-Domain-Object-Model#reading-the-data).

 Contents: